Pheromones Attraction: How A Human Pheromone Chemical Creates Desire

 Some websites promote that individuals can increase their pheromone levels by increasing perspiration, reducing the use of antiperspirants, getting enough sleep, and weightlifting.
 However, none of these strategies are shown to increase pheromone levels.

 Pheromone-based products often claim to increase sexual attractiveness through a pheromone response, but these claims are based on dubious research.
-Unlike human pheromones research, there are studies supporting that high self-confidence and self-esteem can improve romantic relationship quality (and overall mental health).
+Unlike human pheromones research, there are studies supporting the idea that high self-confidence and self-esteem can improve the quality of romantic relationships (and overall mental health).
 By working with a licensed therapist, many people can improve their self-esteem and confidence.

 A 2017 review article supports that online therapy can effectively address the symptoms of many psychiatric disorders, including generalized anxiety disorder, panic disorder, major depressive disorder, and posttraumatic stress disorder.
 Furthermore, a 2022 pilot study found that online cognitive behavioral therapy (CBT) significantly improved self-esteem, self-compassion, and quality of life in adolescents.